 - You may not request a stipend for your time spent on satisfying coursework/academic credit (but may request stipend funding for hours in excess of that needed for coursework/academic credit.
 For more details, refer to #4 under “Eligible Items”/”Itemized Budget with Justification” in Supplement)

 A UROP project timeline must be at least one semester excluding summer.
 The timeline typically lasts one to two semesters, although some students have a longer timeline, and we encourage you to consider a timeline of at least two semesters.
-Generally, UROP project completion deadlines are the following (please note it will fluctuate semester to semester):
+Generally, UROP project completion deadlines are the following:

 If the research or creative work involves human subjects, animal subjects, or hazardous materials, applicants must include the status of compliance with applicable ethical standards with their application.
 Applicants are not required to have final approval at the time of application; however, UROP will not disburse funding until all compliance has been met and relevant documentation has been received.
 Therefore, any pending compliance will result in the delay of funding disbursement.
 If necessary compliances are not met within one month of UROP’s funding decision, UROP may rescind the funding decision.